If business abroad is complicated everywhere, the headaches for foreign firms can be bigger in Saudi Arabia than in most countries.

 Arabic — not English — Is the Language of Arbitration

-In essence the Arabic version of the contract always supersedes the English version.
+In essence, the Arabic version of the contract always supersedes the English version.
 The English version of the contract is essentially meaningless.
-Therefore, for work in Saudi Arabia, there really is a language factor that needs to be added into any discussion of legal protection.
+Therefore, for work in Saudi Arabia, there really is a language factor that needs to be added to any discussion of legal protection.

 Taking the Translation Process Seriously